Urology Fellowship Training

 - Infectious disease: This includes a working knowledge of those factors involved in the pathogenesis of urinary infection, both lower and upper tract, of the bacteria, fungi, viral and other organisms involved, and of the various techniques used to diagnose and to treat infection.
 Expertise in the indications for specific use of antimicrobials and side effects of treatments are stressed.

 - Reconstructive urology: This includes the use of innovative techniques for reconstruction of renal, ureteral, vesical, urethral, penile and vaginal congenital and acquired anomalies.
-This includes indications for and techniques for construction of continent urinary reservoirs.
+This includes indications for and techniques for lower urinary tract reconstruction.

 - Renal transplantation: This includes a working knowledge of the urologic factors involved in renal transplantation and their application.
 Also included is knowledge of the reconstruction required in the recipient born with bladder or ureteral congenital anomalies to provide for successful long-term function of the transplanted kidney.